 Mix all ingredients together, until the icing has a smooth spreading consistency.

-The rolls will continue to rise and be golden brown when ready.
+The rolls will rise and be golden brown when ready.

 Aren’t they lovely?